raum-dellamorte/nvFanService/ReadMe.md

     - Therefore, setting speed to 1% across the board is bad
     - Hard coded fan curve is aggressive and potentially loud, but safe(TM)
     - Exiting the program returns control to firmware
-- ~~Using the Cursive crate, an ncurses panel is displayed wherein the temp and fan speed are displayed, refreshed every 10 seconds~~
+- This branch uses SDL3 and I may add a command line option like `--cli` to run the Cursive/ncurses version. ~~Using the Cursive crate, an ncurses panel is displayed wherein the temp and fan speed are displayed, refreshed every 10 seconds~~
   - I can envision a future in which one can use their own color theme from a file.
 - Testing: Tested recently on Arch, older versions on `Pop!_OS 22.04 LTS` and `Nobara 40` (Fedora 40 ala GloriusEggroll)
 - Uses elevate.rs, my derivative of the `sudo` crate, to relaunch as root